fieldOfView/Cura-ArcWelderPlugin/README.md

 This specifies the minimum number of segments that a circle of the same radius must have and is the parameter that determines how much compensation will be applied.
 This setting was inspired by the Marlin 2.0 arc interpolation algorithm and attempts to follow it as closely as possible.
 The higher the value, the more compensation will be applied, and the less compression you will get.
 A minimum of 14 is recommended.
 Values above 24 are NOT recommended.
 In general, this should be set as low as possible.

 If ArcWelder detects that a generated arc would have fewer segments than specified, it will reject the arc and output regular G0/G1 codes instead.
 It's possible that a single arc will be broken into several G2/G3 commands as well, depending on the exact situation.
 Note that ArcWelder will never increase the number of GCodes used, so it is limited by the resolution of the source gcode file.

+### Extrusion Rate Variance
+This feature allows ArcWelder to abort an arc if the extrusion rate changes by more than the value set here.
+Note that a setting of 0.050 = 5.0%.
+This option especially useful for prints using Cura's Arachne engine, but is also useful for regular prints.
+Set this value to 0 to disable this feature.

+### Maximum Gcode Length
+Some firmware has a problem with long gcode commands, and G2/G3 commands are some of the longest.
+You can specify a maximum gcode length to prevent long commands from being generated, which will reduce compression by a tiny amount.
+Set this value to 0 for no limits.